Dental Hygienist

 Minimum Required Education and Experience:

-• Registered Dental Hygienist with valid Massachusetts license
+• Registered Dental Hygienist with license valid in Massachusetts.

-• Solid communication and problem-solving skills and the ability to take initiative and work cooperatively with other Dental Service staff members
+• Solid communication and problem-solving skills, take initiative, and work cooperatively with other Dental Service staff members.

 Grade level: 8